Constant vs Variable Formula

 mediumCommon Mistakes

-- Trying to solve for a constant that has a known fixed value
+- Trying to solve for a named constant - and have fixed values; you never isolate them.

 Why This Formula Matters